The following TMT practice note produced in partnership with David Hirst of 5RB provides comprehensive and up to date legal information covering:

-This Practice Note provides guidance upon the application of the pre-action protocol for media and communications claims (the Protocol), which came into force on 1 October 2019.
-It considers when it applies, its aims, content, the general consequences of non-compliance and the relationship between the Protocol and limitation.
+This Practice Note provides guidance upon the application of the Pre-Action Protocol on Media and Communications Claims (the Protocol).
+It considers when the Protocol applies, its aims, content, the general consequences of non-compliance and the relationship between the Protocol and limitation.

-As well as applying to defamation claims, the Protocol also applies to various other types of media and communications claims that have not previously been subject to a specific pre-action protocol.
-It was a part of a number of changes to media and communications rules that came into effect on 1 October 2019 and included a new CPR 53 and new
+As well as applying to defamation claims, the Protocol also applies to various other types of media and communications claims that, prior to 2019, were not previously subject to a specific pre-action protocol.
+It was a part of a number of changes to media and communications rules that came into effect on 1 October 2019 and included a new CPR 53 and new practice direction.
+For further information on these changes, see News Analysis: New rules for media and communications claims from 1 October 2019.
+This Practice Note therefore considers the following issues:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.